Buying real estate in Busan?

 Can a foreigner own-and-rent a residential property in Busan in 2026?

-As of early 2026, foreigners can legally purchase and rent out residential property in Busan under Korea's reporting-based system, which means you file paperwork after buying rather than seeking pre-approval in most cases.
+As of early 2026, foreigners can legally purchase and rent out residential property in Busan under South Korea's reporting-based system, meaning you buy the property, report the acquisition within 60 days, and register ownership without prior government approval.

 If you're not a local, you might want to read our guide to foreign property ownership in Busan.